 Dahlia’s next narrative describes an overall feeling of insensitivity from her mother.
 The aging mother tells Dahlia about her niece’s ‘successful’ partnership and, in the same breath, asks Dahlia about her son, who is not yet in a romantic partnership:

-“On the phone she tells me about my niece who came to visit her and that she such a lovely boyfriend, almost an accredited lawyer, and he comes from a good family and it was so much fun, and afterwards, I’m ready for when she will ask about my son?
+On the phone she tells me about my niece who came to visit her and that she such a lovely boyfriend, almost an accredited lawyer, and he comes from a good family and it was so much fun, and afterwards, I’m ready for when she will ask about my son?
 And then she really does ask whether my son is in a serious relationship?
 I feel like throwing the phone, but I keep quiet, and try to finish up the conversation without slamming the phone.
 She ends the conversation with the phrase “may you experience the same soon.”
 On one hand, it makes me not want to ever call again.
 On the other hand, she is over 80 years old, how many more years will she live?
 To stay stuck in this unbearable circumstance of our impossible relationship?
-What helps me to approach our next conversation in a more conciliatory manner is that I knew my grandmother, and via intergenerational transmission, my mother inherited bitterness and narrow-mindedness -- this helps me to think about her in a more compassionate way.”
+What helps me to approach our next conversation in a more conciliatory manner is that I knew my grandmother, and via intergenerational transmission, my mother inherited bitterness and narrow-mindedness -- this helps me to think about her in a more compassionate way.

 Despite the harsh emotions that arise at the sound of her mother’s words, and her desire to sever their relationship, Dahlia manages to regulate and mitigate her anger.
 Her narrative ends with a more conciliatory concluding sentence about her mother, in which she reveals a deeper understanding of her mother’s motivations and limitations, and of the limited time of their relationship due to her mother’s age.